 While your dough balls are resting in water, prepare your simmering liquid using the vegetable broth base plus chickun variation of this recipe, or use about 1 gallon of vegetable broth and add 6T nutritional yeast, 2t dried sage, 8 sprigs of fresh thyme, and 2 sprigs of fresh rosemary.

-Once your gluten has drained for at least 20 minutes after washing, add it to a blender (working in batches if necessary) with 3T of chickun bouillon (4 if you did not make the mushrooms) and 3oz of tofu.
+Once your gluten has drained for at least 20 minutes after washing, add it to a blender (working in batches if necessary) with 4T of chickun bouillon and 3oz of tofu*.
 Blend until those ingredients are evenly incorporated.
-Add in the mushrooms shred if using and blend until just combined (you don't want to break them up too much).

 Let your gluten rest about another hour on the counter or until the strands have developed enough so you can stretch it without breaking.
-You'll want to be able to stretch it enough to tie in one big knot.
-I let it rest again at this point as I was straining my broth.
+You'll want to be able to stretch it enough to tie in one big knot, or 2-3 if you want a more shreddy chicken flavor.
+I let it rest again at this point as I was straining my broth, and the dough should begin to smooth back out.
+Stab the seitan about 10 times to let some of the cooking liquid in.
+You can optionally then wrap it with cheesecloth to help the shape stay more uniform and round.

 On the day you are eating your roast, bring it out of the fridge in the liquid and let it come to room temperature for about 2 hours, then set your oven to 325F.
 Pull your turkee out of the broth placing it on a work surface and gently pat the top dry.
 Soak your rice paper in the broth until it is very malleable.
 At the same time, melt about 1-2T of non dairy butter.
 Brush the butter onto the turkee and add the rice paper skin, tucking it around the edges at the bottom.